imgix/imgix-python/README.rst

 Domain Sharded URLs
 -------------------

-**Warning: Domain Sharding has been deprecated and will be removed in the next major release** Domain sharding enables you to spread image requests across multiple domains.
+**Warning: Domain Sharding has been deprecated and will be removed in the next major release**<br>
+To find out more, see our [blog post](https://blog.imgix.com/2019/05/03/deprecating-domain-sharding) explaining the decision to remove this feature.

+Domain sharding enables you to spread image requests across multiple domains.
 This allows you to bypass the requests-per-host limits of browsers.
 We recommend 2-3 domain shards maximum if you are going to use domain sharding.